Battle of Rathmines: Battle

-Despite diverting vital resources trying to subdue Ó Néill, by the end of May the Alliance controlled most of Ireland.
+Despite diverting vital resources trying to subdue Ó Néill, by the end of May, the Alliance controlled most of Ireland.
 After capturing Drogheda and Dundalk in June, Ormond moved onto Dublin, seeking to prevent its use by an expeditionary force currently being assembled by Cromwell.
 He hoped for naval support from Prince Rupert's small Royalist squadron, but this was blockaded in Kinsale by the Commonwealth admiral Robert Blake.

 Jones had less than 3,000 men facing an Allied army of over 11,000, although his were of much higher quality.
 On 22 July, Ormond arrived outside Dublin, and stationed his main force on the south bank of the River Liffey, with 2,500 men under Viscount Dillon investing the Northside.
 However, on 26 July, Jones received four regiments of reinforcements from Chester under Robert Venables, increasing his strength to 4,000 infantry, and 1,200 cavalry, the vast majority experienced veterans.

 Combined with news Cromwell and another 9,000 were about to sail from Bristol, an Allied Council of War decided to speed up operations.
-On 28th, they captured Rathfarnham Castle, cutting Dublin's main water supply.
+On the 28th, they captured Rathfarnham Castle, cutting Dublin's main water supply.
 Just after midnight on 2 August, Ormond sent 1,500 men under Major-General Patrick Purcell to occupy the partially demolished Baggotrath Castle, on the site of the present-day Baggot Street bridge; its possession would allow their artillery to fire on ships entering the harbour.

 For reasons that are unclear, Purcell took several hours to reach Baggotrath, less than a mile away from the camp.
 Alerted by the noise, and understanding the intent, Jones drew up his troops on the far side, with the Liffey at his back.
 Ormond ordered Purcell to make the position defensible, left him some cavalry under Sir William Vaughan, and returned to camp to prepare the rest of his army for action.

 However, Jones immediately attacked, scattering Purcell's men, and killing Vaughan; by 10:00 am, the castle was back in his control.
 Ormond ordered his troops into battle formation, but Jones continued the assault, sending his cavalry around his flanks, and capturing the artillery train.
 Although his advance was briefly checked by a regiment under Colonel John Gifford, Ormond's left disintegrated without firing a shot, and by midday, the fighting was over.
 Dillon withdrew to Drogheda, his retreat covered by 1,000 cavalry under Sir Thomas Armstrong, an experienced Royalist officer.

 Hundreds of Royalist and Confederate soldiers were cut down during the pursuit, while in addition to Vaughan, the Earl of Fingall was wounded and captured, dying in Dublin Castle a few days later.
 Ormond claimed to have lost between 600 and 1,000 men, 300 of whom were allegedly shot after surrendering; Jones reported minimal losses, in return for inflicting 4,000 casualties, including 2,517 prisoners.
 The consensus among historians is that while Jones' figures may be too high, they are probably closer to the real number of Allied losses.